 Winter mountaineering course in the Tatra Mountains.

-Course price: €450
+Course price: €550

 What’s included?: 6+ hours of mountaineering every day, winter mountaineering instructions and workshops, all climbing equipment, harness, crampons, ice axes, helmet, full support of the local qualified instructors, evening movies and lectures.

-Dates in 2018
+Dates in 2018:

-26th March – 31st March (2 places available)
+18th March – 23rd March (4 places available)

-19th April – 14th April (6 places available)
+8th April – 13th April (4 places available)

 Advanced winter mountaineering course program:

-Day 2 (Tuesday): avalanche awareness and rescue procedure, using avalanche detectors.
-Crampons and ice axe skills, self-arrest, top rope ice and mix climbing, climbing knots and rope work technique.
+Avalanche awareness and rescue procedure, using avalanche detectors, crampons and ice axe skills, self-arrest, climbing knots and rope work technique.

-Day 6 (Saturday): hike down and return journey.
+Hike down and return journey.

 Where: Tatra Mountains, Poland

-The Tatra Mountains are the highest range in the Carpathian Mountains and Poland’s only alpine-type mountains.
+The Tatra Mountains are the highest range in the Carpathian Mountains and Poland’s alpine-type mountains.
 They form a natural border between Poland and Slovakia.
 The highest summits are Gerlach (2655 m, Slovakia) and Rysy (2499 m, Poland).
 Thanks to the relatively small area of the Tatras compared to the Alps, there’s a cosy atmosphere, but you can also feel like you’re in really high mountains.
-The landscape of the High Tatras is very interesting and is dominated by an alpine type ridges, towering walls and rocky peaks, which is a testament to the strong action of glaciers.
+The landscape of the High Tatras is very interesting and is dominated by alpine type ridges, towering walls and rocky peaks, which is a testament to the strong action of glaciers.

 The “Morskie Oko” hut is our base situated at Morskie Oko Lake, in the Rybi Potok Valley.
 It is located at an altitude of 1410 m above the sea level on the bank of glacial moraine.
 It was built in 1908 and has 78 beds mostly in bunk-style dormitories.
-It’s only 2-3 hours away on foot from the main car park and therefore, is a good and very popular place for trekkers as well as an excellent base to reach the best climbing routes in the Tatra Mountains.
+It’s only 2 hours away on foot from the main car park and therefore, is a good and very popular place for trekkers as well as an excellent base to reach the best climbing routes in the Tatra Mountains.

 - Mountain hut: I’m happy to assist you in booking a friendly mountain hut “Morskie Oko”.
 I don’t collect monies up front for the hut.
 You will pay directly for the hut after your stay.
-The average price is €12 for a night (bedding, towel and local green tax included).
-You can buy breakfast, dinner and snacks at the hut.
+The average price is €11 for a night (bedding, towel and local green tax included).
+You can buy breakfast (€5), dinner (€8) and snacks at the hut.
 Since this is a bunk bed style hut, you will share the room with others.

 - The course is run by the very experienced Polish Instructor of Alpinism and is also overseen by me personally (read about us).
 So it means that you are benefiting from low ratio and small group and therefore excellent instruction.
-Instructor to student ratio: 1:3
+Instructor to student ratio: 1:4.

 - Required personal clothes for winter mountaineering course: mountaineering boots suitable for C1 or C2 (semi-automatic) crampons, gaiters, waterproof jacket and trousers, softshell trousers, insulated jacket, base layers, warm fleece, warm socks, warm external gloves, thin inner gloves, hat or balaclava, head torch, flask, good backpack (this is an absolute minimum).